AI in Biophysics

 Ref: A Banerjee, AT Bogetti, I Bahar (2025).
 Accurate identification and mechanistic evaluation of pathogenic missense variants with Rhapsody-2 , Proc Natl Acad Sci USA 122 (18), e2418100122

-QuartataWeb-2: A Systems Pharmacology Platform for Drug–Target–Pathway–Disease Integration
+QuartataWeb-2: A Quantitative Systems Pharmacology (QSP) Platform for Drug–Target–Pathway–Disease Mapping

 QuartataWeb-2 is the next generation of our platform, extending beyond drug–target interactions to provide a comprehensive systems biology resource.
 By integrating information from publicly available databases, it connects drugs, targets, pathways, and diseases into a unified framework.
 This expansion enables multi-scale exploration of therapeutic mechanisms, polypharmacology, and disease associations, offering a broader view of how molecular interventions propagate through biological networks.